 Please be advised that some programs or courses of study require that students complete rotations, fieldwork, internships/externships and/or teaching assignments at facilities external to the university, while other programs or courses of study may offer voluntary internships or externships at facilities external to the university.
-Depending on the program or course, such facilities will or may require a criminal background check at act 33/34 clearance (if applicable), and perhaps a drug screen to determine participant qualifications or eligibility.
+Depending on the program or course, such facilities will or may require a criminal background check an act 33/34 clearance (if applicable), and perhaps a drug screen to determine participant qualifications or eligibility.
 Additionally, in order to become licensed, many states will inquire as to whether the applicant has been convicted of a misdemeanor, a felony, or a felonious or illegal act associated with alcohol and/or substance abuse.
+Prospective students in that situation should contact the board of nursing in the state where they plan to practice.